“C´mon c´mon! Work you stupid bike!” I muttered. In

 There, just like the rest of the apartment, there was… room for improvement.
 The toilet was fine, but I tried to avoid the shower as much as I could.
 The water never got warm, and showering in cold water was never a pleasant experience.
 Especially when you had to keep a lookout for cockroaches.

 Washing my hands in the sink, I looked at my reflection in the mirror.
 My hair was a mess, long auburn strands hanging loosely from my braid.
 Not that I minded.
-My skin was relatively clean, except for the small cut just above my eyebrow I´d gotten when escaping the wardens in the store.
+My skin was relatively clean, except for the small cut just above my eyebrow I'd gotten escaping the wardens in the store.
 I almost forgot to take out the lenses, but the blue eyes staring back in the mirror reminded me.
 Quickly I took them out and put them in a case.
-I´d have to replace them soon, I realized, they were way too old to use.
+I'd have to replace them soon, I realized, they were way too old to use.
 Not that I had a choice.
 Before walking back out I looked at myself in the mirror again.
 This time bright, almost silver colored eyes stared back at me.

 Not really feeling up for dinner, I decided to go to bed immediately.
 The bed, however creaky and old, was actually quite comfortable.
 It isn’t even moldy, I thought cynically, before closing my eyes.